 With 24MP, the A6000 offers a higher resolution than the LX100 (12.7MP), but the A6000 has smaller individual pixels (pixel pitch of 3.91μm versus 4.21μm for the LX100).
 Moreover, the LX100 is a somewhat more recent model (by 7 months) than the A6000, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the A6000 provides substantially higher image quality than the LX100, with an overall score that is 15 points higher.
 This advantage is based on 1.8 bits higher color depth, 0.6 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the LX100 provides a better video resolution than the A6000.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX100 provides a better video resolution than the A6000.
 It can shoot movie footage at 4K/30p, while the Sony is limited to 1080/60p.

 Feature comparison: Sony A6000 vs Panasonic LX100